Four Year Strong

 Four Year Strong is an American pop-punk band from Worcester, Massachusetts, formed in 2001.
 The group consists of vocalists and guitarists Dan O'Connor and Alan Day, bassist Joe Weiss, and drummer Jake Massucco.
-They have released seven studio albums; their most recent album, Brain Pain, was released on February 28, 2020, through Pure Noise Records.
+They have released eight studio albums; their most recent album, Analysis Paralysis, was released on August 9, 2024, through Pure Noise Records.

 History

 Formation and early releases (2001–2006)

 Four Year Strong was formed in Worcester, Massachusetts, in 2001 by Dan O'Connor, Alan Day, Jake Massucco and a fourth musician who played bass guitar.
 They all attended Doherty Memorial High School.
 Soon, they released a demo EP titled All The Lonely Girls.
 In the subsequent years, they released two more EPs; The Glory EP (2003) and a three track demo in 2004.
 Around this time, Joe Weiss was brought in as a replacement bassist.
 In 2005 the band released their first studio album, It's Our Time, digitally on Open Your Eyes Records.
 They went on a West Coast and Midwest tour with Maida and the Fully Down in October and November 2005.
 They went on a tour with Showoff in March and April 2006.

 The band released another demo in 2006, which contained early versions of their songs from Rise or Die Trying.
 Keyboardist Josh Lyford joined in late 2006 to make the band a five-piece.